 The risk of contracting dangerous bacteria through a dog’s saliva is rather low in healthy individuals.
 However, if you get bitten deeply by a dog or licked on a wound, immediately wash the lesion with clean water and soap to disinfect it thoroughly.
 Then, seek medical attention, no matter how minor the wound may look.

-Tips: To avoid any type of infection, wash your hands thoroughly after touching your dog, but also the parts of your body (arms, legs, face) that he has licked.
-Avoid touching a child, a weakened person, and food after such contact, without prior washing.
+- Tips: To avoid any type of infection, wash your hands thoroughly after touching your dog and any other parts of your body (arms, legs, face) that they have licked.
+Avoid touching a child, a weakened person, and food after such contact without prior washing.
 Finally, don’t let your dog lick your face or any damaged skin.

 How to Keep Your Dog’s Mouth Clean

-You can’t remove all bacteria from your dog’s mouth, but you can improve his oral hygiene with a few actions:
+You can’t remove all bacteria from your dog’s mouth, but you can improve their oral hygiene with a few actions:

 Final Thoughts: Dog Mouth Cleanliness

-Your beloved dog’s saliva certainly isn’t cleaner than yours, but the bacteria it contains is generally not harmful to healthy people.
-However, in some cases, it is possible to contract serious illnesses through the saliva of dogs, but this risk remains low.
+Your beloved dog’s saliva certainly isn’t cleaner than yours, but the bacteria that it contains is generally not harmful to healthy people.
+However, in some cases, it is possible to contract serious illnesses through the saliva of dogs, though this risk remains low.
 Still, it’s best to avoid big kisses with your dog and to clean your hands after each handling.
-But, as dog lovers, we know that this is much easier said than done!
+But as dog lovers, we know that this is much easier said than done!

-- Related read: How to Clean a Dog Wound – Step-by-Step Guide
+- Related Read: How to Clean a Dog Wound: 10 Vet-Approved Tips

 Featured Image Credit: JACLOU-DL, Pixabay